Welcome to Leader Talk! In episode 3, we had the opportunity to sit down with Justin Burgess, Executive General Manager of Laminex Australia.

-In our chat this week, Justin shares his restless desire to make things better by explaining the importance of innovation, why company culture beats strategy every time, how to recruit the right employees and why small businesses should focus on one business model.
+In our chat, Justin shares his restless desire to make things better by explaining the importance of innovation, why company culture beats strategy every time, how to recruit the right employees and why small businesses should focus on one business model.

-To find out more about what this idea represents and how it can help your business flourish, continue reading or listen to our chat with Justin on YouTube, Spotify, Listen Notes, or Player FM.
-It's also available anywhere you listen to your favourite podcasts via Buzzsprout.
+Want to learn more?
+You can read or listen to our chat with Justin Burgess on YouTube, Spotify, Listen Notes, or Player FM.
+It’s also available anywhere you listen to your favourite podcasts via Buzzsprout.

 Authored by Justin Burgess.
 Executive General Manager, Laminex Australia.

 Innovation should be at the heart of every business.
 There’s no way around it.
 It’s your job as a leader to constantly strive for new and innovative ideas, create an environment where creativity can flourish and encourage out-of-the-box thinking.
 Big or small, one employee or no employees, innovation is how your business will expand and thrive.
 But this can be a daunting prospect for small to medium-sized business owners.
 Often, it’s tempting to continue using the same business model and avoid the risks that come with change.

 As the Executive General Manager for Laminex Australia, I oversee over 1,400 employees.
 It’s my job to ensure I embody excellent leadership qualities that empower my team to achieve ambitious goals.
 I’ve learnt that leadership is not about how many people you manage, but how you manage those people.
 By encouraging vulnerability and resilience, good leadership creates a work culture that allows innovation to flourish.